sameerlakhe/NFTPriceTrackerAndForecaster/README.md

 1) get average of price of the NFT sold for a day
 2) get the floor price (min price) the NFT is sold on any particular day

-We have proceeded with option 2 and the data is based on the min price of an NFT when there are multiple sales for an NFT for a particular day
+We have proceeded with option 1 and the data is based on the min price of an NFT when there are multiple sales for an NFT for a particular day
+In addition, we have calculated the data using the rolling median over a period of 5 days to avoid the high fluctuations in data

 An NFT collection can have different assets and the prices of the assets vary based on the rarity/features.
 For the sake of simplicity, we have treated all asset equally and the floor price is the lowest price of any of the asset sold on a particular day.